-We don’t even know what exactly “back-to-school” will be like this year.
+We don’t even know what exactly “back-to-school” will be like this year across the board.
 Some states are planning to reopen classrooms (micro-schooling is one option on the table), while others are likely to keep relying on distance learning—in which case, some parents are considering pandemic pods and hiring tutors (if they can afford it).
 Some schools have already opened and then instituted quarantine for staff and students after confirming positive cases of coronavirus.

 No matter where and how your little ones do go back to school this year, they’re going to need to eat, so many of our picks from previous years are still relevant.
 But we’ll also be updating this guide as we get closer to fall with more timely information, like where to buy masks for kids.

 We know we can’t make this easy, but we hope that having the right gear, recipes, and guidelines will help a little bit, and we wish you all the best.

 Use the links below to jump to the info you’re interested in, or scroll through to see all of our back-to-school content.

 - Back-to-School Lunch Ideas